-Have you ever wanted to make your own perfume?
+Have you ever wanted to know how to make perfume?

 After nearly a year of missing the use of a personal fragrance, I learned to make my own.
 Come to find out you don’t have to study in France to make it either.
 It’s actually very easy and inexpensive to make if you already have a handful of essential oils and dried cuts from your garden.

 This post contains some affiliate links for your convenience, read full disclosure policy.